-Many seniors take several medications at different times of day.
+Many seniors take several medications at different times of the day.
 It can be a lot to organize and remember.
 With Alexa, you can set up reminders for different medications throughout the day.
-And because it’s voice activated, programming the reminders is as simple as talking to it.
+And because it’s voice-activated, programming the reminders is as simple as talking to it.

 For people who struggle with memory loss, Alexa is an ideal companion.
 You can ask her what day it is or what time it is as often as you like and she won’t ever get upset or bored.
 Alexa can also help with general information such as what’s on TV or finding answers to historical questions.